 WE DO IT RIGHT, RIGHT NOW!

-Effective bus repair services and maintenance plays a crucial role in ensuring the safety, reliability, and longevity of the vehicles.
+Effective bus repairs and maintenance play a crucial role in ensuring the safety, reliability, and longevity of the vehicles.

 It is an integral aspect of fleet management that contributes to the overall efficiency of public transportation systems.